-What is actinic keratosis: Causes, Symptoms & Treatments
+What is Actinic Keratosis: Causes, Symptoms, and Treatments

-Actinic keratosis (AK), or solar keratosis, is a common skin condition marked by rough, scaly patches caused by prolonged exposure to ultraviolet (UV) light.
+Actinic keratosis (solar keratosis) is a skin disorder caused by long-term exposure to UV light, leading to rough, scaly patches.
 These lesions typically affect people over the age of 40 and develop on sun-exposed areas such as the face, lips, ears, forearms, scalp, neck, and hands.
 Even though AK is not lethal, it is classified as precancerous and has a 5-10% probability of progressing to squamous cell carcinoma if not treated.
-Protecting the skin from UV radiation is one preventive measure, and early detection and treatment are critical for avoiding issues.
+Shielding the skin from UV radiation helps prevent actinic keratosis, while early detection and treatment are vital to avoid complications.

 Actinic keratosis (AK) is the most common type of skin precancer.
-The primary cause is prolonged exposure to ultraviolet (UV) light from the sun or tanning beds.
+The major cause is prolonged exposure to UV light from the sun or tanning beds.
 Even short-term, repeated exposure can lead to skin damage.

 - Individuals with blue, green, or grey eyes, fair skin, and red or blonde hair.